couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-data.md

 To begin clone the repo and open it up in the IDE of your choice to learn about how to create, read, update and delete documents in your Couchbase Server.

-### Integration Tests

-`AirlineIntegrationTest.java`
-This class contains integration tests for the REST API.
-It uses the `@SpringBootTest` annotation to load the application context and the `@AutoConfigureMockMvc` annotation to autowire the `MockMvc` object.
-The `MockMvc` object is used to perform HTTP requests to the REST API.

 ### Repository

 `AirlineRepository.java`